willbigas/willbigas/README.md

 - 🔭 I’m currently working on Systems Implant
 - 🌱 I’m currently learning Spring Ecosystem and Javascript
-- 👯 I’m looking to collaborate on Strix
+- 👯 I’m looking to collaborate on MyResults
 - 💬 Ask me about Games and technology
 - 📫 How to reach me: https://willbigas.github.io/